savages-corp/data-layer-openapi/README.md

 The API is structured around the following key resources:

 - **Accounts**: Manage personal and business accounts, including contact and billing information.
+- **Appraisals**: Handle appraisals for insurance, lending, and tax purposes.
+- **Claims**: Process insurance claims, tracking details from filing to resolution.
 - **Contracts**: Handle contracts for devices and vehicles, with details on compliance, identification, and payment.
-- **Claims**: Process insurance claims, tracking details from filing to resolution.
 - **Financial Transactions**: Record and retrieve financial transactions related to accounts.

 ## Endpoints